 A little about me…

 I grew up in a small town in South Australia called Aldinga Beach.
-Some of my best memories are from those long, simple days, riding my bike through paddocks to my friend’s place, climbing fences, piling into the car with sandy towels and an esky packed for the day.
-Our parents would drive their old Holden straight onto the sand, set up camp, and stay until the sun dipped into the ocean.
+Some of my best memories are from those long, simple days.
+Riding my bike through paddocks to a friend’s place, climbing fences, then piling into the car with sandy towels and an esky packed for the day.
+Our parents would drive their old Holden straight onto the sand, set up camp, and stay until the sun dropped into the ocean.

-That easy, outdoorsy way of living shaped who I am.
-It left me always craving light, freedom, and those slow, unhurried days.
+That kind of outdoorsy, easy living shaped me.
+I’m always chasing light, freedom, and those slow, unhurried days.

-I’m one of five kids (smack bang in the middle!) so even though I love peace and quiet, I’ve always thrived in a bit of noise and chaos.
-I think that’s why I feel so at home in the mess and movement of family life.
+I’m one of five kids, right in the middle, so even though I love a quiet moment, I’ve always felt at home in a bit of noise and chaos.
+That’s probably why the mess and movement of family life feels so normal to me, and why I’m drawn to photographing it.

 I’ve got a soft spot for folk music and anything stripped-back and acoustic.
 My dad used to play guitar when I was little, and those familiar sounds still ground me.
 There’s something about raw, unpolished music that feels honest, and that’s how I like my photos too.
-A little rough around the edges, full of soul, and true to the moment.
+A little imperfect, full of soul, and true to the moment.

-While I was born and raised near Adelaide, I spent most of my teen years up in Darwin, which is where I met my husband, Matt.
-We spent the next few years moving around for his work, eventually settling in Sydney for a while.
+Born and raised near Adelaide, I spent most of my teen years up in Darwin, which is where I met my husband, Matt.
+After that we moved around for his work, then landed in Sydney for a while.

 As a small-town girl, the big city never quite fit.
-It always felt like I was trying to keep up with something that didn’t matter to me.
-Eventually, the pull toward something slower, something more grounded, became too strong to ignore.
+I always felt like I was keeping pace with things that didn’t matter to me.
+Over time, the pull toward something slower and more grounded got too strong to ignore.
 So we left, and eventually found our way to Murwillumbah in the Northern Rivers.
-The mountains, the creeks, the gentle pace — it gave us room to exhale.
-Space to breathe, to grow, to find our rhythm again.
+The mountains, the creeks, the gentler pace, it gave us room to exhale.
+Space to breathe, to grow, and to find our rhythm again.

 We’re a family of water lovers.
-Most summer days you’ll find us by the ocean or in the pool — salty, sun-warmed, and a little bit wild.
-I’ve been learning to surf over the past few years, and it’s become my sanctuary.
-It humbles me, challenges me, and clears my head like nothing else can.
+Most summer days you’ll find us by the ocean or in the pool, salty, sun-warmed, and a little wild.
+I’ve been learning to surf over the past few years and it’s become my sanctuary.
+It humbles me, challenges me, and clears my head like nothing else.

-At home, I’m usually working on something with my hands, dragging home old furniture, sanding it back, giving it a second life.
-I like the doing.
-I like the rhythm of making something slowly and with care.
-It’s all about noticing the beauty in things as they are.
+At home, I’m usually making something with my hands.
+Dragging home old furniture, sanding it back, giving it a second life.
+I love the rhythm of doing things slowly and with care, and noticing the beauty in things as they are.

 Let’s tell your story.
 Honestly.